contao/docs/docs/manual/system/settings.en.md

 **{{% notice warning %}}
 Empty cacheTo**
- make the changes active, the application cache must be emptied at the end of the application via the Contao Manager ("System maintenance" &gt; "Refresh product cache") or alternatively via the command line.
+ make the changes active, the application cache must be emptied at the end of the application using the Contao Manager ("System maintenance" &gt; "Refresh product cache") or alternatively via the command line.
 To do this, you have to be in the Contao installation directory.

 ```bash
 php vendor/bin/contao-console cache:clear --env=prod --no-warmup